Coupon Marketing Strategy: 6 Tips to Boost Sales

 - Political attitudes

-Knowing all this information and using it when conducting a marketing campaign will increase its conversion rate.
+Knowing and using all this information when conducting a marketing campaign will increase its conversion rate.
 However, this is just the tip of the iceberg for understanding clients.

 Some fundamental principles that must always be followed revolve around empathy, integrating feedback, talking with employees and identifying your brand’s trends.